anusfoil/PianoJudges/README.md

-## Tuning Audio Encoders to be Piano Judges
+# Adapting Audio Encoders to be Piano Judges